phonegap/build/Plugins.md

 All of the above tools and specifications are in active development.
 If you find a limitation or an error with pluginstall or the specification, please create an issue on the appropriate GitHub project.

+## Submitting Your Plugin

+Once your plugin is in a state that you're happy with, please email build@phonegap.com and we'll take the next steps to get the plugin integrated on PhoneGap Build.

+Our criteria for including the plugin on PhoneGap Build, broadly speaking, are:

+1. We believe it legitimately adds value for our users.
+2. We can build an app using your plugin, and verify that it works.
+3. We can do a quick review of the source code, and flag anything that concerns us (security risks, compiler warnings, that sort of thing).

+If we're not satisfied with any of the above, we'll get back to you with our concerns, and hopefully we can reach a resolution.
+If you're worried that your plugin will not meet our standards, please get in contact while you're developing so we can help you out.

+We are still figuring out our deployment strategy for plugins, so the timeframe for getting a plugin onto the system is currently unknown.
+Once we have a process established with multiple plugins, this document will be updated.

 ## Authors